JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 If they would have done that correctly they would have calculated a 0.00 rate for 2024.

 The district is assuming an annual 4% increase in Total AV for each of the next 2 years, 2024 and 2025.
 The TTT reps are using an 8% decrease for 2024.
-The TT reps are not being consistent.
+The TTT reps failed to be consistent.

 These errors are why the TTT is incorrectly showing a negative cost impact.